arkadiusz22/js-algorithms-and-data-structures/problemSolving/problemSolvingPatterns.md

 - Useful for efficiently tracking a subset of data in arrays or strings without the need for nested loops.
 - Typically, the window starts at the beginning and moves towards the end of the data.
 - Example: Finding the longest substring with unique characters in a string.
-- Example: Refer to the `maxSubarraySum` function in the `maxSubarraySum.js` file.
+- Example: Refer to the `maxSubarraySum` function.

+### Divide and Conquer

+- Involves dividing the dataset into smaller chunks, solving each chunk individually, and then combining the results.
+- This approach reduces the problem size at each step, often leading to logarithmic time complexity.
+- Commonly used in algorithms like binary search, merge sort, and quick sort.